konkontos/Docker-Dual-Parse-App/README.md

 - Each app will now have an auto-generated default config file (with info derived from the `.env` file)

+- **Make a note** of the MongoDB database URI provided by these auto-generated config files

 - Modify these default config files accordingly (see `sample` configs in this repo.) and restart the apps.